-- name str the name of the redis key - value the element in the sorted set key
+- name str the name of the redis key

-'''
+- elem-

+- Returns Future()

 zunionstore (dest, keys, aggregate=None)

-'''

 Union multiple sorted sets specified by keys into a new sorted set, dest.
 Scores in the destination will be aggregated based on the aggregate, or SUM if none is provided.